 “We know how much hardship a will contest dispute with your family or others can cause.
-Take it easy on yourself, and hire the competent and aggressive will contest attorneys at Romano & Sumner.”
+Take it easy on yourself, and hire the competent and aggressive will contest lawyers at Romano & Sumner.”

 Experienced Will Contest Attorneys Serving Sugar Land and the Surrounding Areas

 A will contest is a formal objection raised against the validity of a will, based on the contention that the will does not reflect the actual intent of the party that made the will or that the will is otherwise invalid.

 The will contest lawyers at Romano & Sumner in Sugar Land, TX have successfully represented clients in all manner of will contests for many years.
 Making the decision to become involved in a will contest can be a very emotionally difficult experience.
 Taking this step typically involves pitting yourself against another family member, possibly even a brother or a sister.

 Our estate lawyers have experience with both challenging and defending wills and can answer the following questions for you:

 - Who can contest a will?